phetsims/qa/doc/qa-book.md

 * In the Wrapper Index there should be some example code.
 Copy and paste it into a text editor, save it, and make sure the resulting html file runs properly.
 * Add ```/lib``` to the end of the wrapper URL.
 Make sure a file called ```phet-io.js``` is there.
 If it is, make sure it is minified.

+#### Login Wrapper Test

+* Add this to the end of the link to test: ```/wrappers/login/?wrapper=record&validationRule=validateDigits&&numberOfDigits=5&promptText=ENTER_A_5_DIGIT_NUMBER```
+* Successful login should take you to the record wrapper
+* Test that the login `phettest` successfully loads
+* Test that a five digit number successfully loads
+* Once on the record wrapper, type `window.sessionStorage` into the console, and make sure that the key `phet.metacog.learner_id` has a value of the login id you provided it.

 #### Simulation Wrapper Test

 * *What?* This wrapper is the simulation.